DataDog/dd-trace-rb/docs/GettingStarted.md

 }
 ```

-Then you must enable the request queuing feature in the integration handling the request.

-For Rack-based applications, see the [documentation](#rack) for details for enabling this feature.
+Then you must enable the request queuing feature, by setting `request_queuing: true`, in the integration handling the request.
+For Rack-based applications, see the [documentation](#rack) for details.

 ### Processing Pipeline